Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 - [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)
 - [Udacity self-driving car simulator](https://github.com/udacity/self-driving-car-sim)

-I used the started kit with docker to set it up.
+I used the starter kit with docker to set it up.
 If you use mac and docker was installed successfully, you can run jupyter notebook on your local machine by this command below.

 ```sh
 docker run -it --rm --entrypoint "/run.sh" -p 8888:8888 -v `pwd`:/src udacity/carnd-term1-starter-kit